srujan2000/bmp280_stm32F4/README.md

 <section id="about">
 <h1>About I2C</h1>
 <p style="font-size:20px">
 <strong>I2C (Inter Integrated Circuit) is bi-directional communication protocol.
-It uses two open drain wires SCL (Serial Clock) for clock signal and SDA (serial) for data transfering.
+It uses two open drain wires SCL (Serial Clock) for clock signal and SDA (Serial Data) for data transfering.
 I2C has a master and a slave, clock signal is controlled by the master.
 I2C can be used with multiple master and slaves.<strong>&nbsp;</p>

 <h2>I2C Format</h2>
 <img src="images/data_frame.png">